nofusscomputing/centurion_erp_migrated/docs/projects/django-template/configuration.md

 DEBUG = False                    # SECURITY WARNING: don't run with debug turned on in production!
 SITE_URL = 'http://127.0.0.1'    # domain with HTTP method for the sites URL
 SECRET_KEY = None                # You need to generate this
+SESSION_COOKIE_AGE = 1209600     # Age the session cookie should live for in seconds.
 SSO_ENABLED = False              # Enable SSO
 SSO_LOGIN_ONLY_BACKEND = None    # Use specified SSO backend as the ONLY method to login. (builting login form will not be used)
 TRUSTED_ORIGINS = []             # list of trusted domains for CSRF